giangalv/mir_robot_simulation/README.md

 ### rviz:
 ros2 launch mir_description mir_display_launch.py
 ```
-This should work and you are going to see the robot spawned inside the RVIZ2
+This should work and you are going to see the robot spawned in **rviz**.

 # Dual Laser Merger
 ## Acknowledgement